AdaptiveConsulting/ReactiveTraderCloud/docs/setup/setup.md

 RabbitMQ is required for RTC to properly run.
 If not installed, the server cannot communicate with the client.

-- [Download RabbitMQ](https://www.rabbitmq.com/download.html): Follow the instructions to download and start RabbitMQ according to your OS and preferred method.
+- [Download and install RabbitMQ](https://www.rabbitmq.com/download.html): Follow the instructions to download, install and start RabbitMQ according to your OS and preferred method.
-- However, before starting it [enable Web Stomp Pluggin](https://www.rabbitmq.com/web-stomp.html): The client uses Stomp library to communicate with RabbitMQ via a websocket, run the following command to enable the pluggin:
+- However before starting it, [enable Web Stomp Pluggin](https://www.rabbitmq.com/web-stomp.html): The client uses Stomp library to communicate with RabbitMQ via a websocke.
+Run the following command to enable the pluggin:

 ```bash
 $ rabbitmq-plugins enable rabbitmq_web_stomp